 Bottom line.
 Spill planning is critical.
 If you don’t have one in place, please keep reading.

 The major players in spill compliance are OSHA, EPA, and local agencies.
-In the infographic below, you can see a general overview of these major players, what their priorities are, and a list of regulations for each as it relates to spills.
+In the infographic below, you can see a general overview of these major players.
+While we’ve listed the top 8 regulations related to spills, you can see that with all the local and state regulations, the regulations are countless!

 Occupational Safety and Health Administration (OSHA)